-How 3D printing freed the slave in my kitchen
+How 3D printing made life in my kitchen easier

 Did I mention that my next door neighbor owns a 3D printer?
 The next morning I received a beautiful 3D printed lemon juicer.
 It was love at first sight.
 I knew immediately it would be the BEST lemon juicer I have ever had.
 One minute later, my neighbor had fresh lemonade!

 Having a 3D printed lemon juicer in my kitchen may seem like a small thing, but as I said, I squeeze a lot of lemons when I cook.
 And now I’m free from a little bit of kitchen drudgery!
 Not only that – I can make lemonade in a heartbeat.

 The Real Lemonade Revolution: brought to you by 3D printing

 A few years ago I offered a glass of freshly squeezed lemonade to a 20+ employee.
 She took a sip and had a stunned look on her face.
 “Amazing,” she said.
 Noting her ecstasy over the drink, I wondered if it was possible she had never had real lemonade before?
 Sure enough, prior to this moment lemonade for her was something made with water and canned powder.
 She had no idea you could just make lemonade from . . . well, real lemons.

 Have you ever compared the ingredient list on a lemon with the ingredient list on one of those cans of lemonade mix?
 Here is a typical powdered lemonade mix ingredient list: Sugar, Fructose, Citric Acid, Less Than 2% Of Natural Flavor, Ascorbic Acid, Maltodextrin, Sodium Acid Pyrophosphate, Sodium Citrate, Magnesium Oxide, Calcium Fumarate, Artificial Color, Yellow 5 Lake, Tocopherol.